 How To Seal Terracotta Pots [5 Ways!]

 An often overlooked yet vital step is the sealing process.

-By sealing your pots, it prolongs its lifespan to optimize your plants' hydration.
+Sealing your pots prolongs their lifespan and optimizes your plants' hydration.
 However, maintaining them can be a challenge.

-Keep reading to find out more about what goes on behind the process of sealing your terracotta pot and which sealing agents are best to use.
+Keep reading to learn more about the process of sealing your terracotta pot and which sealing agents are best.

+How To Seal Terracotta Pots [5 Ways!]